bkaston33/online-shopping/replit.md

-# ThreadArt - Custom T-Shirt E-Commerce Platform
+# TeeTime - Apparel E-Commerce Platform

 ## Overview

-ThreadArt is a modern e-commerce platform for selling custom-designed t-shirts.
+TeeTime is a modern e-commerce platform for selling quality apparel.
 The application features a visual-first shopping experience with product browsing, cart management, and checkout functionality.
 Built with a React frontend and Express backend, it emphasizes clean design, smooth user interactions, and a frictionless purchasing flow.

 ## User Preferences